swiss-seismological-service/scrtdd/README.md

 ![Relocation options](/data/img/multiEventStep2options.png?raw=true "Relocation options")

 Then it is time to set the cross-correlation parameters, which require a more careful selection and they are described in a dedicated paragraph.
-Finally, when the configuration is ready, we can relocate the catalog with the following commands.
+Finally, when the configuration is ready, we can relocate the catalog with the following commands...

 #### 1.3.1 Relocating a file containing a list of origin ids